ijc3093/shopping-nodejs-express-mysql-backend/README.md

-# shopping-nodejs-express-mysql-react-typescript
+# shopping-nodejs-express-mysql-backend
-Using nodejs, React retrieves all data from the database in PRODUCT-AZURE-PDO online (xampp).
-For frondend, see "React_Axios-Typescript" in the repository
+Using Postman to get Nodejs to retrieve all data from the database in PRODUCT-AZURE-PDO running in (xampp).
+For frondend, please click this link: "https://github.com/ijc3093/Shoppings-React_Axios-Typescript.git" in the